chartjes/php-tricorder/README.md

 php-tricorder
 =============

-CLI utility that scans phpDocumentor and makes suggestions on tests for your methods based on the parameter types
+PHP-Tricorder is a CLI utility that scans structure files created using [phpDocumentor](http://phpdoc.org) and offers suggestions on potential problems with your code along with testing strategy information.

+Please read the file LICENSE included with this code for licensing details.